-Phoenix Dan Cong Oolong Xin Ren Xiang Almond Fragrance
+Phoenix Dan Cong Oolong Zhi Lan Xiang Yellow Sprig Fragrance 枝兰香

 Phoenix Dan Cong Oolong is known for its variety of fragrances and the rich mineral content of its tea leaves.
 The dry leaves are usually twisted and dark.
 The leaves have a reddish edge, which is a result of a process called Peng Qing or Yao Qing, that is an oxidation process unique to the making of oolong tea.
 After the Peng Qing process, the tea is slightly or moderately baked several times, depending on the type of tea and desired storage period.

-This tea comes from the true origin of Phoenix Mountain of Guang Dong province.
-As soon as you start to pour water into the tea, a complex fragrance of floral sweetness and complex spices dance in your nose.
-True to its namesake, this tea is certainly suggestive of almonds.
-Almond is the predominate flavor one can easily detect, but it also has other fruity notes, like passion fruit, baked berries and pomegranate.
+This tea comes from the true origin of Phoenix Mountain in Guang Dong province.
+As soon as you start to pour water into the tea, a fragrance of floral sweetness and complex spices dance in your nose.
+True to its namesake, this tea is certainly suggestive of Gardenia flower, as well as other fruity notes, like passion fruit, and baked berries.
 It is also buttery, smooth and sweet.
-Almond fragrance is one of a dozen most popular Dan Cong oolongs that you certainly should try.

 The floral and fruity notes of this tea is a natural attribute, no artificial flavor agents or oil extracts are added to enhance the flavor of the tea.